20 Must See Films at JIO MAMI Mumbai Film Festival, 2016

 Country: South Korea | Languages: Korean, Japanese | Duration: 156 Mins.

-Forget about most of the inflated but substandard horror films you’ve been served since a long time, there is nothing quite like ‘The Wailing’.
+Forget about most of the inflated but substandard horror films you’ve been served for a long time, there is nothing quite like ‘The Wailing’.
 It makes the most loved horror film series in recent times.
 ‘The Conjuring’ look like a school project.
-‘The Wailing’ is the best psychological thriller horror film since William Friedkin’s ‘The Exorcist (1973)’.
-And if you don’t follow international film festivals and Korean cinema, probably it is good to register the name ‘Na Hong-jin’, director & writer of ‘The Wailing’, who also made more viable and accessible action thriller ‘The Yellow Sea’ and ‘The Chaser’.
-‘The Wailing’ is like a gigantic monster whose presence is unknown but his terror-stricken ominous presence of supernatural force is felt by eerie silence around you, like you are just to be gulped by rain of horror.
+‘The Wailing’ is the best psychological thriller-horror film since William Friedkin’s ‘The Exorcist (1973)’.
+And if you don’t follow international film festivals and Korean cinema, probably it is good to register the name ‘Na Hong-jin’s, director & writer of ‘The Wailing’, who also made more viable and accessible action thriller ‘The Yellow Sea’ and ‘The Chaser’.
+‘The Wailing’ is like a giant monster whose presence is unknown but his terror-stricken ominous presence of supernatural force is felt by eerie silence around you like you are just to be gulped by the rain of horror.

 Directors: Anurag Kashyap, Gael García Bernal, Mia Wasikowska, Sion Sono, Natasha Khan, Sebastián Silva.